Reasons for Selective Licensing in Burnley

 Housing Enforcement

 Selective licensing allows us to undertake proactive property checks at rented homes, to ensure that they are safe.
-Where officers have concerns, they work with the housing enforcement team to ensure a full inspection is completed under the Housing Health and Safety Rating System.
+Where officers have concerns, they work with the Private landlords – burnley.gov.uk to ensure a full inspection is completed under the Housing Health and Safety Rating System.
 The licensing team also work closely with the Housing Enforcement team to ensure that all rented properties are appropriately protected with smoke and carbon monoxide detection; protecting tenants and their neighbours.

 Accreditation, Training and Support

 Accreditation under our Good Landlord and Agent Scheme (GLAS) is a mark of a good quality landlord or agent.
 As such, the council rewards qualifying members of the scheme with a 30% reduction in their licensing fees, in recognition of this.
 The council continues to encourage landlords to join the scheme and in doing so, meet our Code of Practice.
-We also host free, in person and online training days led by qualified trainers from the National Residential Landlords Association, covering all aspects of letting, for landlords and agents operating in the licensing areas.
+We also host free, in person and online training days led by qualified trainers, covering all aspects of letting, for landlords and agents operating in the licensing areas.

 Preventing Homelessness